Azure/AppService/_posts/2022-08-24-Clojure-on-AppService.md

 guestbook=> \q
 ```

-In order to run the application locally, we need to provide some configuration for your dev environment.
+In order to run the application locally, you'll need to provide some configuration for your dev environment.
 Since each developer
 could have a different setup, this file is generally not checked-in with the rest of the source code.
 Copy the contents below
 and save them in a file called `dev-config.edn` on the root of the project: